sethpthomas91/thomas_google_api/README.md

 This application was built on mac, but should be easy to adapt to linux or any other system that can run the lastest version of python.

 System Setup:
 1. You will need the most up to date version of python to run this application.
-See the following link for installation instructions https://docs.python-guide.org/starting/installation/ .
+See the following link for installation instructions at the official documentation https://wiki.python.org/moin/BeginnersGuide/Download or a more reader friendly version at https://docs.python-guide.org/starting/installation/ .
 2. If you will not be using this longterm please utilize python's virtual environment to contain the project.
 You may do this after you have installed python.
   a.
 Run "python -m venv .venv" (this creates a virtual envirnonment called ".venv")
   b.
 Run "source .venv/bin/activate" (this enters the virtual environment)